BjornOnGit/technical-writing-samples/samples.md

 # Introduction

 My name's Francis Eze and I'm a software engineer.
 I've been working with Python for 2 year and writing for less than 6 months out of those two.
+I have a passion for writing and I'm looking to improve my writing skills.
+I'm also looking to get into technical writing and I believe this is a great opportunity to showcase my writing skills.
+I'm looking to write articles on software development, software engineering, and technology in general.
+My coding skills are mostly in Python, but I'm also familiar with JavaScript, HTML, and CSS.
+I'm also familiar with Django, Flask, and React.
+I'm looking to write articles on these technologies and more.
 This is a collection of my writing samples.
 I hope you find them interesting.

 ## Table of Contents